-We also look for information about how the assets are protected, for example in the event of fraud or bankruptcy, at both Firm and manager level.
-This could relate to FCA or PRA protection, ringfencing or the structure of the underlying product.
+We also look for information about how the assets are protected, for example in the event of fraud or bankruptcy, at both the Firm and investment manager level.
+For example, this could relate to FSCS or other regulatory protections, ringfencing or the structure of the underlying product.

-We are looking for evidence of a clear process to warn pathway investors about fraud and scams and for Firms to be actively monitoring for possible scamming activity.
+We are looking for evidence that the Firm has processes in place for protecting policyholder assets against fraud and scams and for Firms to be actively monitoring for possible scamming activity.

 The Firm is a UK registered insurance company and is required to adhere to the rules in relation to capital adequacy and solvency ratios as laid out by the Prudential Regulation Authority (PRA).
-The PRA sets testing thresholds, and the GAA is satisfied that based on these requirements, policyholders' interests are protected.
+The PRA sets testing thresholds and the GAA is satisfied that based on these requirements, policyholders' interests are protected.

-In 2022, the Firm experienced a loss of £1,049m (2021: £182m profit) with total funds under management of £19.2bn (2021: £22.2bn).
-The core General Insurance business delivered an underwriting loss of £167m (2021: £89m loss) which reflected a challenging year due to the economic effects of the geo-political landscape, with high levels of inflation and difficult market conditions leading to significant reductions in business, consumer, and investor confidence.
+In 2023, the Firm experienced a profit of 164m ((2022: £1,049m loss) with total funds under management of £20.2bn (2022: £19.2bn).
+The core General Insurance business delivered an underwriting loss of £156m (2022: £167m loss)